Course Descriptions IHON

 Visual artists are sensitive interpreters of everyday life.
 Through their work, artists may intervene directly in their political and social reality, or they may simply record that reality as they see it.
 This course examines artworks of the twentieth and twenty-first centuries both as aesthetic objects and as opportunities for broader cultural dialogue and critique.
 We will draw on the methods of art history, critical theory, and cultural studies as we look closely at artists who have engaged significant phenomena of the past 100 years, including consumer culture, Fascism and the Holocaust, and issues of contemporary identity.
 In visits to local museums and galleries, we will consider how our world is being examined, recorded, and perhaps changed, through art.

-300 level courses (One course to be taken during your third or fourth year)
+(One course to be taken during your third or fourth year)

-IHON 328: Social Justice; Personal Inquiry and Global Investigations
+IHON 328: Social Justice, Personal Inquiry, and Global Investigations

 Students will wrestle with complex contemporary social problems, evaluate multiple responses to those problems, and develop and articulate their own positions and commitments.
 Class themes vary, but every section includes cross-cultural and interdisciplinary analysis and a final culminating project.